Vasuji/CARND-traffic-sign-classifier/writeup-template.md

 3. Finally generated extra pictures were appended.
 The extra data generated was  equal to 11915.

-Here is a histogram representing distribution of all  training data (old+extra) in different classes:
+Here is a histogram representing distribution of all  training data (old+extra) in different classes taken from 10th code cell:

 ![alt text](extra_histo.png)